-There are a ton of extras here too, including a monogramming foot, zipper foot, an accessories pouch, needle set and more!
+There are a ton of extras here too, including a monogramming foot, zipper foot, an accessories pouch, needle set, and more!

-SINGER 8763 Curvy Computerized Free-Arm Sewing Machine
+4. SINGER 8763 Curvy Electronic Free-Arm Sewing Machine

 This model has fewer built-in stitches with only 30 included and is not the most affordable on the list either.

 It’s not the best value for money overall then, though it does have one of the nicest designs in pink and white.

 That and it also offers an exclusive ‘SwiftSmart’ threading system which claims to make your work quicker and easier!

 And while there aren’t quite so many different stitches here, you do get many of the other features we’ve seen so far on this list, including LED for sewing when it’s hard to see, drop-in bobbin system and automatic needle threader.

 5. SINGER 9960 Quantum Stylist 600-Stitch Electronic Sewing Machine

 If you’re looking for something a bit more capable, then the Singer 9960 is a good place to start.